Peyman-Borhani/Work-Plan/README.md

 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*

 ## Requirements
-▪ Base personal skills requirements, such as: Talent & Idea, Social Charisma, management lead, motivater, Science/Ability.
+▪ Few Personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
-▪ Must have or find a good Team.
+▪ Must have/find talented team members.
+(A team needs: technical Lead, developer,designer, marketing, fund raiser...)
 ▪ Networking ( Social networks/groups, Linkedin, Git Hub, University Hub, friends, class mates, work mates...).
 ###### (You must have few of these points.
 If not prepare some.
 Yes you can...)